nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-09-19-most_popular_industries_for_llcs.md

 <img alt="What industry is high in demand?" src="/images/content/insurance-policy.png" title="What business will always be in demand?" style="width: 63%; height: 63%">
 </center>

-The Finance and Insurance sector encompasses establishments primarily engaged in financial transactions and in facilitating such transactions.
+The Finance and Insurance trade encompasses establishments primarily engaged in financial transactions and in facilitating such transactions.

 This includes three main types of activities: